CarbonCandor

 Policy Analysis|7 min readApril 7, 2026

-The EQIP Bottleneck: How Federal Methane Funding Skips the Farms That Need It
+The EQIP Bottleneck: Funding That Skips Farms

 USDA's primary conservation program funnels methane money to large operations while thousands of small dairies wait years or never apply at all.